Generic Name: Nafcillin sodium

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of Nafcillin for Injection and other antibacterial drugs, Nafcillin for Injection should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-Nafcillin for Injection, USP ADD-Vantage is a sterile semisynthetic penicillin derived from the penicillin nucleus 6-amino-penicillanic acid The chemical name of Nafcillin sodium is Monosodium (2S,5R,6R)-6-(2-ethoxy- 1-naphthamido)-3,3 dimethyl-7-oxo-4-thia-1-azabicyclo[3.2.0]heptane-2-carboxylate monohydrate.
+Nafcillin for Injection, USP is a semisynthetic antibiotic penicillin derived from the penicillin nucleus, 6-aminopenicillanic acid.
+It is the sodium salt in a parenteral dosage form.
+The chemical name is 4-Thia-1-azabicyclo [3.2.0]heptane-2-carboxylic acid, 6-[[(2-ethoxy-1-naphthalenyl)carbonyl]amino]-3,3-dimethyl-7-oxo-monosodium salt, monohydrate [2S(2α,5α,6β)].
 It is resistant to inactivation by the enzyme penicillinase (beta-lactamase).
-The structural formula is as follows:
+The structural formula of Nafcillin sodium is as follows:

 In a study of five healthy adults administered a single 500 mg dose of Nafcillin by intravenous injection over seven minutes, the mean plasma concentration of the drug was approximately 30 mcg/mL at 5 minutes after injection.
 The mean area under the plasma concentration-versus-time curve (AUC) for Nafcillin in this study was 18.06 mcg•h/mL.